mlipper/geosupport-docker/README.md

 ## Dockerfile

-Provides a fully functional Geosupport installation which, by default, is built from image `debian:bullseye-slim`.
+Provides a fully functional Geosupport installation which, by default, is built from image `debian:bookworm-slim`.
 This `Dockerfile` unpacks, installs and configures Geosupport.

 The default `CMD` simply prints Geosupport and geosupport-docker version information.